jkmrto/website/content/posts/go-in-action-summary.md

 # Go in Action

+At this post I will try to summarize some of the main concepts exposed in this well know book [Go in action](https://www.manning.com/books/go-in-action).
+It will be ended as soon as I get finished the book.

 ## Chapter 2.
 Summary

 * If your main function doesn’t exist in package main, the build tools won’t produce an executable.